 No, pushing or straining to poop won’t cause a miscarriage.
 While wiping afterward, the blood you may see maybe from broken blood vessels near the rectum or anal fissures.
 It has nothing to do with vaginal discharge.

 And you can’t force yourself to miscarry by pushing hard to poop, but you can surely get hemorrhoids by it.
 Pressure on the vein around the rectum because of straining might result in hemorrhoids and anal fissures.
 And these will cause pain and discomfort, but they can’t force you to miscarry or hurt your baby.

 If you are constipated and finding it hard to poop, it may be best to talk to your doctor, and they will recommend a pregnancy-safe stool softener.
-I found Colace, stool softener, very helpful.
-If you have hemorrhoid, use TUCKS pads or make your own pad with with witch-hazel and aloe helped a lot to ease the pain ‘’down there’’.
+I found Colace, a stool softener, very helpful.
+If you have hemorrhoids, use TUCKS pads or make your own pad with witch-hazel and aloe helped a lot to ease the pain ‘’down there’’.

 No, pushing hard or straining to poop does not cause labor.

 Can Pushing Hard to Poop cause Labor?